 Can I have a civil ceremony outside?

-If you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
+In England and Wales, if you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
 If you're wanting to marry outside, it will need to be under a permanent structure, unlike a floral arch or an open beach setting.
 Don’t presume that any permanent fixture in a wedding venue’s garden will be automatically covered by a civil ceremony license.
 Venues need to purchase licenses for separate structures.
 If you want to know if you can get married in a garden, search our ‘Outdoor wedding ceremony’ filter or simply enquire with your chosen wedding venue in Glasgow & South West Scotland.

 Can I have a civil ceremony in a marquee in Glasgow & South West Scotland?

 The law does not consider marquees to be permanent structures, even ones that are up all year round.
 Due to this law, you can't legally have a civil ceremony in a marquee, even if it's permanent.
 One way to get around this is to have your ceremony over the threshold of a doorway.
 This way, your guests can be seated in the marquee while you are technically indoors.

 What takes place during the marriage at a civil ceremony licensed venue?

 A civil wedding ceremony has certain legal requirements.
 You must have two witnesses over the age of 18, and you will need to exchange contractual words of marriage.
 What you say during your ceremony can be changed to a certain degree.
 Ask your registrar about what needs to be included and work around that to make your own words and promises.